AIR CONDITIONING | PLUMBING | ELECTRICAL | SERVICE CONTRACT | COMMERCIAL | RESIDENTIAL

 Aggressive Linear Reduction

-In its final ruling, the EPA described the phase-down as an aggressive linear reduction.
+The EPA described this measure as a swift and progressive cutback.
 “EPA is sending a clear signal to the industry that allocation will be dropping,” said Charlie McCrudden, senior vice president of government affairs.
-The final allocation meets the 2020 phase-out deadline and should help achieve a smooth transition to 410-A air conditioners.
-The smart play is not to wait until the last minute to prepare your customers for a time when R-22 will not be affordable or readily available.
+This reduction is part of the final allocation plan to meet the 2020 phase-out deadline and facilitate a smooth transition to 410-A air conditioners.
+Contractors should prepare their customers quickly for the scarcity and rising costs of R-22.

 Translate »